Why?

 I am keenly aware that our world is a place where victims are criticized, condemned, judged, ostracized, penalized, and demonized—but, rarely, if ever, believed.
 Perpetrators, abusers, pedophiles, and rapists, individuals who should be considered the most depraved our society has to offer, are protected and given the benefit of the doubt.
 It does not matter whether there is irrefutable proof in audio, video, black-and-white, or Technicolor—perpetrators are still protected.
 Why?

+Why is the victim always blamed?
 Victims are continuously subjected to irrational interrogation: What were you wearing?
 How much did you drink?
 Why didn’t you call for help?
 Why did you invite him into your home?
 Why didn’t you fight him off?
-Meanwhile, their assailant is never hit with the real questions that should be asked.
+Meanwhile, their assailant is never hit with the fundamental questions that should be asked.
 Why didn’t you stop when she said no?
 Why did you spike her drink?
 Why did you beat her up?
 Why did you assault a minor?
 Why did you rape her?
-Why is the victim always blamed?
 Why?

-What society fails to understand is that a victim and survivors most powerful tool on their path to healing is their voice.
+To wish for the victim's silence is to wish for them not to exist.
+What society fails to understand is that a victim and survivor's most powerful tool on their path to healing is their voice.
 A voice that should never be silenced.
 Thankfully, we live in an era where victims refuse to be quiet.
-They are bravely using their voices to denounce these horrible crimes and culture.
-Still, it feels like it does not matter because many men continue to protect and promote the misogynistic atmosphere that has created the problem by not using their voices.
+They are bravely using their voices to denounce these sadistic crimes inflicted on children and young women.
+Still, there is an overwhelming feeling that all the voices of the world do not matter, because many men continue to protect and promote the misogynistic atmosphere that has created the problem by not using their voices.
 They claim, “I’m not like that,” yet they choose to remain complicit and laugh at the lewd jokes made at a woman’s expense.
 Even if they are uncomfortable.
 They stay silent when they hear questionable stories in the locker room or on the golf course about their buddy’s coercive or non-consensual “hook-up.”
 Even if they are uncomfortable.
 To recap, victims sharing their stories make people uncomfortable, but rape culture doesn’t.
 Why?

 Instead of wishing for the truth to be covered up and silenced, maybe it’s time to be the change this world needs, because if perpetrators, abusers, pedophiles, and rapists cease to exist, so do the countless stories from victims that make people uncomfortable.
 Problem solved.

+I was taught to be polite and mind my manners.
+To be seen and not heard.
+To go with the flow and not rock the boat.
 A few days ago, I watched a video where the woman stated, “You don’t need to raise your daughters to be sweet and kind.
 Raise them to have a spine.
 Keep your daughters safe, and raise them to be feral.”
 The meaning of that statement might be unclear to some people, but I felt it in my bones.
 I wish I didn’t understand it.
-I wish I never had to make her aware of the hoorors of this world, but I’m glad I did.
-I told Jayde about the video, and she said, “Yes, you did!”
-But I still wish it had never been necessary.
+I wish, oh how I wish, I'd been raised to be feral.
+I wish I never had to make Jayde aware of the horrors of this world, but I’m glad I did.
+I told her about the video, and she said, “Yes, you did!”
 Why should we need to raise our daughters to survive in a world full of Epsteins and Weinsteins?
+Why should we need to raise our daughters to be feral?
+Why?

 My final questions: Why is an individual uncomfortable hearing about the atrocities that women have endured for centuries, yet they remain silent, doing nothing to end the violence and brutality?
-How are the hundreds of individuals listed in these files still walking around free when the powers that be gave been aware of this cartel of depravity for thirty years?
-Someone, please explain to me how any of this makes sense.
+How are the hundreds of individuals listed in these files still walking around free when the powers that be have been aware of this cartel of depravity for thirty years?
+There is anger for everything under the sun in this country, but where is the anger for the current bottomless pit of depravity?
+Someone, please, explain to me how any of this makes sense.

-For the individuals who get annoyed by having to endure another news cycle surrounding the Epstein files and feel the urge to complain, “Isn’t THIS over yet?”
-Stop to consider this: Someday, this will be over.
+For the callous individuals annoyed by having to endure another news cycle surrounding the Epstein files and feel the urge to complain, “Isn’t THIS over yet?” or "It's time to move on to something else," stop to consider this: Someday, this will be over.
 For you, it will be pushed to the recesses of your mind.
 The Epstein files will be buried beneath billions of articles on the internet.
 Something else will take its place.
-However, for the thousands of victims, THIS will truly never be over.
+However, for the thousands of victims who survived, THIS will truly never be over.

 Comments